Zeioth/heirline-components.nvim/README.md

 # heirline-components.nvim
-Components you can use in your heirline config.
+Distro agnostic components you can use in your Neovim heirline config.